CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 :math:`C_{\mathrm{SR}}(t, D) = C_{\mathrm{LR}, 100μm} (t, D) + \frac{1}{S({x})} \cdot (C_{0, \mathrm{SR}}(D) - C_{\mathrm{LR}, 100μm}(t, D))` ,

-where :math: `S(x)` is the dilution factor due to jet dynamics, as a function of the interpersonal distance *x* and :math: `C_{0, \mathrm{SR}}(D)` corresponds to the initial concetration of virions at the mouth/nose outlet during exhalation.
+where :math: `S(x)` is the dilution factor due to jet dynamics, as a function of the interpersonal distance *x* and :math: `C_{0, \mathrm{SR}}(D)` corresponds to the initial concentration of virions at the mouth/nose outlet during exhalation.
 :math:`C_{\mathrm{LR}, 100μm}(t, D)` is the long-range concentration, calculated in :meth:`cara.models.ConcentrationModel.concentration` method but **interpolated** to the diameter range used for close-proximity (from 0 to 100μm).
 Note that :math: `C_{0, \mathrm{SR}}(D)` is constant over time, hence only dependent on the particle diameter distribution.

 As mentioned in *JIA W. et al.*, the jet concentration depends on the **long-range concentration** of viruses.
 Here, once again, we shall normalize the short-range concentration to the diameter-dependent quantities.
-IMPORTANT NOTE: since the susceptible host is physicully closer to the infector, the emitted particles are larger in size, hence a new distribution of diameters should be taken into consideration.
+IMPORTANT NOTE: since the susceptible host is physically closer to the infector, the emitted particles are larger in size, hence a new distribution of diameters should be taken into consideration.
 As opposed to :math: `D_{\mathrm{max}} = 30 μm` for the long-range MC integration, the short-range model will assume a :math: `D_{\mathrm{max}} = 100 μm`

 During as given exposure time, multiple short-range interactions can be defined in the model.
 In addition, for each individual interaction, the expiration type may be different.

-The initial concetration of virions at the mouth/nose, :math: `C_{0, \mathrm{SR}}(D)` is calculated as follows:
+The initial concentration of virions at the mouth/nose, :math: `C_{0, \mathrm{SR}}(D)` is calculated as follows:

 :math:`C_{0, \mathrm{SR}}(D) = N_p(D) \cdot V_p(D) \cdot \mathrm{vl_{in}}` \cdot 10^{-6}.